C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Ideal structure of

 We use it to adopt the identifications

-cf. Proposition \ref{roberts and doplicher wear a T-shirt}. \begin{prop} We have a one-to-one correspondence between the right tensor representations $\pi=\{\pi_{n,m}\}_{n,m\in \N}$ of $\KK$ coisometric on $\JJ$ and right tensor representations $\widetilde{\pi}=\{\widetilde{\pi}_{n,m}\}_{n,m\in \N}$ of $\KK_\JJ$ coisometric on $\KK_\JJ$.
-This correspondence is given by \end{prop} \begin{Proof} In view of the definition of $\KK_\JJ$ the assertion may be verified directly.
-One may also deduce it from Theorems \ref{representations extensions prop}, \ref{universality checking} and Proposition \ref{roberts and doplicher wear a T-shirt}. \end{Proof} It is well known that if two $C^*$-algebras $A$, $B$ admit circle actions, then a $^*$-homo\-mor\-phism $h:A\to B$ that maps faithfully spectral subspaces of $A$ onto the corresponding spectral subspaces of $B$ is an isomorphism if and only if it is gauge invariant.
-Thus the following statement can be thought of as a (stronger) version of what is usually meant by a gauge invariance theorem. \begin{defn} A representation $\pi=\{\pi_{n,m}\}_{n,m\in \N}$ of an ideal $\KK$ in a right tensor $C^*$-precategory is said to admit a gauge action if for every $z\in S^1$ relations
+cf. Proposition \ref{roberts and doplicher wear a T-shirt}. \begin{proposition} We have a one-to-one correspondence between the right tensor representations $\pi=\{\pi_{n,m}\}_{n,m\in \N}$ of $\KK$ coisometric on $\JJ$ and right tensor representations $\widetilde{\pi}=\{\widetilde{\pi}_{n,m}\}_{n,m\in \N}$ of $\KK_\JJ$ coisometric on $\KK_\JJ$.
+This correspondence is given by \end{proposition} \begin{proof} In view of the definition of $\KK_\JJ$ the assertion may be verified directly.
+One may also deduce it from Theorem \ref{universality checking} and Propositions \ref{representations extensions proposition}, \ref{roberts and doplicher wear a T-shirt}. \end{proof} It is well known that if two $C^*$-algebras $A$, $B$ admit circle actions, then a $^*$-homo\-mor\-phism $h:A\to B$ that maps faithfully spectral subspaces of $A$ onto the corresponding spectral subspaces of $B$ is an isomorphism if and only if it is gauge invariant.
+Thus the following statement can be thought of as a (stronger) version of what is usually meant by a gauge invariance theorem. \begin{definition} A representation $\pi=\{\pi_{n,m}\}_{n,m\in \N}$ of an ideal $\KK$ in a right tensor $C^*$-precategory is said to admit a gauge action if for every $z\in S^1$ relations